slietar/umac/python/readme.md

 # UMAC

-This project is a Python implementation of the UMAC algorithm defined by RFC 4418.
+This Python package provides an implementation of the UMAC algorithm defined by RFC 4418.

 It supports Python 3.11 and later.